-First, seasonal variation in growth, reproduction and survival has strong implications for FAS populations.
+First, seasonal variation in growth, reproduction and survival have important implications for FAS populations.
 The dry season parameters were worse than the wet season for recruitment which seems counterintuitive because most egg-laying occurs during the dry season (spring) before the water reaches its annual minimum depth (typically in May; Barrus et al. 2023).
 This result suggests that improving dry season conditions for survival and growth of juvenile FAS may have a larger benefit for FAS populations than improving wet season conditions.
-Alternatively, if females can store their resources, then conditions that shift more of the egg laying to the wet season, would also shift the weighting of the parameter average towards stasis (Figure 3).
+Alternatively, if females can store their resources, then hydrologic conditions that shift more of the egg laying to the wet season, would also shift the weighting of the parameter average towards stasis (Figure 3).
 Current management goals are to keep depths ideal for reproduction for as long as possible, but management strategies that could shift more reproduction to later in the wet season when growth and survival conditions are favorable could be fruitful.
-Although more research is needed to understand how populations respond in this manner, one observation suggests that shifts in reproduction to July-August can occur in shorter-hydroperiod locations outside the ridge-slough landscape due to dry conditions during Mar-May (O’Hare 2010).
+Although more research is needed to understand how populations respond in this manner, one observation suggests that shifts in reproduction to July-August can occur in shorter-hydroperiod locations outside the ridge-slough landscape (O’Hare 2010).

-Second, spatial variation in productivity (i.e., TP) or restoration of flow could encourage growth rates that mediate predator limitation.
+Spatial variation in productivity (i.e., TP) or perhaps restoration of historic flow could encourage growth rates.
 The Everglades is phosphorus-limited ecosystem and periphyton total phosphorus ranges between 30-1000 µg·g-1 with typical oligotrophic TP concentrations between 110-400 µg·g-1 in the ridge and slough landscape (Gaiser et al. 2011).
 Growth of juvenile FAS varies with TP concentrations (Hansen et al. 2022, Barrus et al. 2023), and previous experimental manipulations of phosphorus showed that higher TP increased growth and juvenile apple snail survival in the presence of gape-limited crayfish (Davidson and Dorn 2018).
 Our results build on this finding by indicating that TP can mediate the net community level effects of predators on recruitment in the field.
 Periphyton total phosphorus levels were highest at WCA3A site 2 (Table S3), it was the only site to have wet season growth and survival that predicted favorable recruitment and combined parameters closer to stasis.
-The Everglades was historically a flowing system, and recent work has shown that increasing water flow velocity, increases growth of non-native Pomacea apple snails through changes to microbial food quality (Hansen et al. 2022).
+Perhaps more promisingly, the Everglades was historically a flowing system (the River of Grass) with velocities > 2 cm/s, and recent work has shown that increasing water flow velocity, increases growth of Pomacea apple snails through changes to microbial food quality (Hansen et al. 2022).
 Therefore, an Everglades restored with more discharge might improve growth of the juvenile FAS.